 This blog post gives some good advice about how to care for your new second hand clothes.
 At the end of the day, you can still be super careful about your new preloved threads and take precautions to wash them properly.

-2. "Second hand clothes are poor quality that no one wants anymore"
+2. "Second hand clothes are poor quality - no one wants them!"

 Second hand is quite a vague category.
 It basically means that the clothes have had more than one owner.
 But the owner might have barely worn that dress in their wardrobe, maybe as a one off for a special event.
 Clothes are made to last hundreds of uses.
 And if you're really careful with clothes they can last even longer.